Contact us today to discuss how we can offer you a more specialist service for your fibromyalgia compensation claim.

 Call us now on 01225 462871 or complete the Contact Form at the foot of this page.

-The Equality Act 2010 defines disability as a physical or mental impairment which has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities.
+The Equality Act 2010 (“the Act”) defines disability as a physical or mental impairment having a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.

-Whilst some conditions such as cancer, Multiple Sclerosis and HIV infection are automatically treated as a disability under the Equality Act 2010, other conditions are not.
+Some conditions, such as cancer, Multiple Sclerosis and HIV infection, are automatically treated as a disability under the Act.
+Others are not.

 “My doctor diagnosed Fibromyalgia after my road accident but my last solicitors really didn’t take me seriously.
 I eventually contacted BLB and Bruce Dyer looked after me.
 Bruce really understands Fibromyalgia and got the top specialists on board.
 It was a fight but we won.
 I will always recommend Bruce and BLB.”
-AK (£375,000 recovered), June 2018
+AK (£475,000 recovered)

-Recognising that the condition has the potential to operate as a disability is crucial to ensuring that sufferers who are affected are not discriminated against and are able to access benefits that would otherwise be denied to them.
+Recognising that fibromyalgia has the potential to fall within the Act is crucial in ensuring that people affected do not face discrimination and can access benefits that would otherwise be denied to them.

 “You proved to me in our first telephone call that you understand Fibromyalgia.
 Your confidence won me over and I’m so pleased it did!”
-GT (£185,000 recovered), November 2017
+GT (£350,000 recovered)

-Keep up to date with the latest developments relating to Fibromyalgia and chronic pain more generally through our topical and regularly updated Blog.
+Keep up to date with the latest developments relating to fibromyalgia and chronic pain more generally through our topical and regularly updated Chronic Pain Blog.